fasmat/homebrew-trader-workstation/README.md

 ## How do I install this formula

-`brew install fasmat/trader-workstation/trader-workstation-latest`
+`brew cask install fasmat/trader-workstation/trader-workstation-latest`

-Or `brew tap fasmat/trader-workstation` and then `brew install trader-workstation-latest`.
+Or `brew tap fasmat/trader-workstation` and then `brew cask install trader-workstation-latest`.

 ## Documentation